 Branch Meetings supporting the teaching community.

-Having played a leading role in developing the new PoS, we are well placed to provide you with the necessary support and guidance preparing you to teach, what may be for some, new aspects of the subject.
+Having played a leading role in developing the Programmes of Study, we are well placed to provide you with the necessary support and guidance preparing you to teach, what may be for some, new aspects of the subject.
 Some of the content is certainly challenging and will require new ways of working, new pupil tasks and new ideas for projects.
 It may also require acquisition of additional resources including equipment.